11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

-The welding electrode must be on the approved list published by the Office of Materials semiannually or be specifically approved by the Office of Materials.
+The welding electrode must be on the approved list published by the Office of Construction and Materials semiannually or be specifically approved by the Office of Construction and Materials.

 Pipe pile may be extended using Figure A, or B, or C (Appendix 11‑4) depending on wall thickness and pile position at the time of splicing.